mmilewski/whyscala/Examples.md

-This page collects specific examples to ilustrate that none of these is valid:
+This page collects specific examples to ilustrate that these are invalid:
 * "Scala code is unreadable"
 * "We don't have time to learn new language"